South Pars/North Dome Gas-Condensate field: North Dome development

 Subsequent phases of the North field development provided feedstock to LNG plants at Ras Laffan Industrial City.

 Based on the current Qatar planned projects, production of LNG from North Dome Field may reach to 23 e9cuft to 27 e9cuft per day by 2012, any further increase in the production level of the Qatari side of the field is subject to the result of the ongoing study by QatarEnergy which is supposed to be released in 2012.

 The prospects for further growth in Qatari gas production beyond 2012 are clouded by the uncertainty created by a moratorium on new export projects, which was imposed in 2005 while the effect of existing projects on North Field reservoirs was studied.

 In order to monetize North Dome's vast resources of gas and liquids, Qatar has undertaken ambitious plans for establishment of the world's biggest LNG and GTL industry.

 Qatar's LNG industry

-Qatar's LNG company called Qatargas is located in the Ras Laffan Industrial Port on the coast of Persian Gulf.
+Qatar's LNG company called QatarEnergy LNG is located in the Ras Laffan Industrial Port on the coast of Persian Gulf.

 Since 1997, Qatar has been exporting LNG from the North Field.
 In 2006, Qatar surpassed Indonesia as the world's largest LNG exporter.
 Based on the massive gas resources of the field, Qatar is developing the world biggest LNG export facilities in order to reach the capacity of 77 million metric ton per year by 2012 (see table below).

-Qatargas is the main company responsible for Qatar's LNG projects.